Women Increase from 18 to 30% of City College of San Francisco's (CCSF) Computer Networking and Information Technology (CNIT) Program

 Sustainability

 The CalWomenTech Project model was designed to institutionalize gender equity strategies into the Project's community college sites.
-Now with one year until Project completion, IWITTS has been working with the sites to ensure sustainability beyond the life of the Project.
+IWITTS worked closely with each college to ensure sustainability beyond the life of the Project.

 Learn more about CCSF's CNIT program.